kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/certificate_management.md

 ### Certificate Validation

 Amazon Issued certificates are currently validated using DNS Method and Route53 records.
 Validation can take [up to 30 minutes](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html).
-E-Mail validation is not supported due to significant higher delays between requesting a certificate and it's issuance.
+E-Mail validation is not supported due to significant higher delays between requesting a certificate and its issuance.
 When using a PCA, certificates don't have to be validated.

 Because ACM validates Amazon-issued certificates over **public** DNS, the controller writes the validation record into the nearest-ancestor **public** Route53 hosted zone.
 In split-horizon setups (a private zone that is a subdomain of a public zone), the private zone is skipped so the record lands where ACM can resolve it.
 If no public hosted zone matches the domain (private-only domain, or the public parent lives in an account the controller can't see), the controller fails fast.
 In that case, pre-create the certificate yourself and reference it with the [`certificate-arn`](annotations.md#certificate-arn) annotation.